mateo16/website/src/pages/blog/deploying-lightning-fast-python-microservices/index.md

 banner: /src/pages/posts/narwhal/narwhal.png
 ---

 Python is such a great fit for powering all kinds of applications.
-At Apsis, we use it for a wide range of things, from powering metaverse infrastructure, to orchestrating media transcoding pipelines, automating crypto transactions and more.
+We write Python for things like orchestrating gaming infrastructure, transcoding media, posting blockchain transactions, test automation and more.

-With such a wide array of applications, it's worth asking: what is the best way to deploy your Python apps?
+With such a wide range of applications it's pretty natural to ask: what is the optimal way to deploy Python apps?

-We devote a lot of time and effort to architecting our tools for delivering world-class apps.
-What follows is a walkthrough of the main design elements we use so you can leverage them in your products too.
+We devote a lot of brain cycles to architecting our tools for delivering world-class apps.
+What follows is a walkthrough of our own Python service architecture so you can leverage the same principles in your products to make them awesome. ✨

 ## TL,DR

-If you want get your hands on the code, we created an open source project called [Narwhal](https://github.com/ApsisTechnologies/narwhal) that implements all of the features described below.
-It also adds utility commands, extra configuration, and a few other goodies you can use to build on top of.
+Wanna get coding right away?
+We open sourced an internal project called [Narwhal](https://github.com/ApsisTechnologies/narwhal) which implements all of the features described below.

 ![Logo](./narwhal.svg)<figcaption>🐳 Docker + 🦄 uvicorn + ⚡️ FastAPI = Narwhal</figcaption>

+It also comes with utility commands and a few other goodies you can use to bootstrap your projects.

-### Quick Setup
+### Narwhal Quick Setup

 ```bash
 $ git clone https://github.com/ApsisTechnologies/narwhal.git